Switzerland during the world wars: Prosecutions for collaboration

+In 1953, Johannes Pauli, a dual-national with German citizenship, stood trial for crimes committed at the Bisingen concentration camp.
+He was one of only seven Nazi war criminals to be convicted by Swiss courts, three of whom were tried in absentia.
+All of the cases were tried under the regular Swiss Criminal Code, but the special nature of the trials was made clear in their files.
+Swiss police had received word of Pauli, who'd fled to Switzerland to avoid prosecution, from the French in 1947.
+Pauli, who denied any involvement in war crimes, was initially released due to a lack of evidence.
+Over the next few years, however, prosecutors compiled evidence and witness testimony against him.
+In 1951, under questioning, Pauli finally admitted to his involvement in the executions of two prisoners.
+He was also one of the two main participants in the Offenburg massacre, in which SS men massacred 41 concentration camp prisoners who were too weak to walk in 1945, and had been the leader of a six-man Feldgendarmerie squad in Ukraine, where he was most likely involved in the Holocaust.
+However, neither of these things were known at the time.
+In 1953, he was found guilty of murder for executing a prisoner for looting and ordering the executions of two other prisoners without trial, and sentenced to 12 years in prison.
+Pauli was released from prison in 1961, and died in 1969.
+According to historian Martin Faust, the participation of Swiss citizens in Nazi war crimes is "a topic that has so far been dealt with almost completely by German historiography and only insufficiently by Swiss historiography."

 German violations

 Nazi Germany repeatedly violated Swiss airspace.
 During the Battle of France in 1940, German aircraft violated Swiss airspace at least 197 times.
 In several air incidents, the Swiss shot down 11 Luftwaffe aircraft between 10 May and 17 June 1940, while suffering the loss of three of their own aircraft.
 Germany protested diplomatically on 5 June and with a second note on 19 June which contained explicit threats.
 Hitler was especially furious when he saw that German equipment was used to shoot down German pilots.
 He said they would respond "in another manner".
 On 20 June, the Swiss air force was ordered to stop intercepting planes violating Swiss airspace.
 Swiss fighters began instead to force intruding aircraft to land at Swiss airfields.
 Anti-aircraft units still operated.
 Later, Hitler and Hermann Göring sent saboteurs to destroy Swiss airfields but they were captured by Swiss troops before they could cause any damage.
 Skirmishes between German and Swiss troops took place on the northern border of Switzerland throughout the war.